The Song of the Lark (novel): Part V: Doctor Archie's Venture

 In Denver, Dr. Archie receives a telegram from Thea summoning him to New York City and asking him to lend her money so that she can study singing in Germany.
 Fred told Thea about his marriage in Mexico City, and Thea accepts it, but makes it clear the limits his first marriage imposes on them.
 She tells Archie about this.
 In New York she tells Fred that she will leave and will not accept his financial help.
 Archie goes to dinner with Ottenburg and Thea.
 The next day, Fred leaves to tend his dying mother.
 Thea ponders the risks of her ambition, realizes she is young, just 20, and heads to Germany.

-Part VI: Ten Years Later
+Part VI: Kronborg

 Ten years after Thea leaves for Germany, Dr. Archie lives in Denver after his mining investments succeed and his wife has died.
 His life is better.
 He was involved in politics but is now tired of it.
 He wants to go to New York City, as does Fred, where Thea is performing.
 He has not seen her in ten years.
 Four years after she left for Germany, Thea's father died of disease and Mrs. Kronborg began to fail without him.
 Thea ached to go home to her mother, but opportunity opened in the opera company in Dresden for her before she could go home.
 Dr. Archie tries to keep Mrs. Kronborg's spirits up, but she dies.
 Thea has paid back the loan to Dr. Archie already.